-With the huge media attention around this case, rumours arose that Dante Arthurs was Robert Thompson – the murderer of James Bulger who was given a new identity after being released from prison in England.
+With the huge media attention around this case, rumors arose that Dante Arthurs was Robert Thompson – the murderer of James Bulger who was given a new identity after being released from prison in England.

 Police issued a notice that there was no connection between the two.
-Nonetheless, pointed out that this is one of the gruesome crimes in Western Australia.
+Nonetheless, pointed out that this is one of the most gruesome crimes in Western Australia.

 Arthur is currently in detention at Casuarina Prison.

 2. The Claremont Serial Murders

 - Victims: Sarah Spiers (alleged), Jane Rimmer, Ciara Glennon